-RPAG meetings are open to the public.
+RPAG meetings will be open to the public.
 Non-members will be able to participate in all public RPAG meetings as "observers."
 Observers are encouraged to attend and contribute to meetings through comments submitted in written form or during the prescribed portion of the agenda dedicated to public comment.
-Observer participation is facilitated by making the meeting schedule and participation details publicly available.
+Observer participation is facilitated by making the meeting schedule and joining details publicly available.

-Observers must respect the need for the RPAG to reach a conclusion in its discussions and may not participate in any polling or discussion outside of the designated public comment period.
+Observers [must] are expected to respect the need for the RPAG to reach a conclusion in its discussions and may not participate in any polling or discussion outside of the designated public comment period.